rdacomp/CollapseOS/recipes/rc2014/sdcard/README.md

 Then, insert your SD card in your SPI relay and boot the RC2014.

 Run the `sdci` command which will initialize the card.
-Then, run `bsel 1` to select the second blockdev, which is configured to be the sd card.
+The blockdev 0 is already selected at initialization, but you could, to be sure, run `bsel 0` to select the first blockdev, which is configured to be the sd card.

 Set your memory pointer to somewhere you can write to with `mptr 9000` and then you're ready to load your contents with `load d` (load the 13 bytes that you